Simon Roman: singer, palmas

 Camerón de la Isla asked him for accompaniment at a festival in 1973.
 This was the beginning of an 18-year collaboration, lasting until the death of Camarón in 1992.
 La Leyenda des Tiempo was one of the hits they shared.

 In addition to his making a mix of traditional flamenco and jazz, he was also experimenting with Afro-Cuban and Brasilian styles, which clearly shows on his album Barrio Negro.

-Those with the chance to hear Tomatito don’t ever forget it.
+Those having had the chance to hear Tomatito don’t ever forget it.
 He brings flamenco music in its purest form, with streaks of jazz, latino and rock.
-A concert with a good dose of stormy flamenco dance.
+A concert with a generous dose of stormy flamenco dance.